ferrydeboer/fluentassertions-analysis/docs/report.md

 ## Part 2 - How to refactor

 The idea was to actually provide possible solutions to higher priority issues.
 But given I was drowning in the amount of information I decided to leave that for a part 2.
+Also, actual PR's are probably more valuable than just writing about it.

+### Part 3 - Tool comparison

+- Their Avoid Types with poor cohesion returns no result.
+This probabably has to do with different calculation and NDepend LCOM looks at fragmentation between use of class variables and not the extent to which functions either rely on each other or the class field.